Penelope (2006 film)

 Penelope is a 2006 fantasy romantic comedy film directed by Mark Palansky and starring Christina Ricci, James McAvoy, Catherine O'Hara, Peter Dinklage, Richard E. Grant, and Reese Witherspoon (who also produced the film).
-The film tells the story of a young heiress named Penelope Wilhern, who had been born with the snout of a pig due to a curse that was placed on her family by a vengeful witch, believing the only way to break the curse was to find another blue blood who truly loved her.
+The film tells the story of a young heiress named Penelope Wilhern, who was born with the snout of a pig due to a curse that was placed on her family by a vengeful witch, believing the only way to break the curse is to find another blue blood who truly loved her.

 Plot

-Years before the events of the film, servant woman Clara falls in love with blue blood Ralph Wilhern and becomes pregnant with his child.
+Decades earlier, servant woman Clara falls in love with blue blood Ralph Wilhern and becomes pregnant with his child.
 However, at the urging of his disapproving parents, Ralph marries another woman, leading a heartbroken Clara to commit suicide by jumping off a cliff.
 Her mother, the town witch, places a curse on the Wilhern bloodline; the next Wilhern daughter will be born with the face of a pig, only to become human when "one of her own kind" learns to love her.
 However, the Wilherns only give birth to sons for five generations until the birth of Franklin and Jessica Wilhern's daughter, Penelope.

-Ashamed and fearing a media scandal, Jessica claims that Penelope died as an infant and hides her away in their mansion.
-After Penelope's eighteenth birthday, Jessica hires a matchmaker, Wanda, and begins seeking out suitors, believing the love of another blue blood is the only way to lift the curse.
+Ashamed and fearing a media scandal, Jessica claims that Penelope died as an infant and hides her away in their London mansion.
+After Penelope's 18th birthday, Jessica hires a matchmaker, Wanda, and begins seeking out suitors, believing the love of another blue blood is the only way to lift the curse.

 Seven years later, all of Penelope's suitors have fled in terror upon seeing her face, including Edward Humphrey Vanderman III.
 Edward conspires with tabloid reporter Lemon to photograph Penelope to prove her existence and hires young blue blood Max Campion to pose as a new suitor, planting a camera in his jacket.
-After having conversations through a one-way mirror, Max and Penelope develop genuine feelings for each other.
-When Max sees her face, he is shocked — but not frightened — and accidentally triggers the camera.
+After having conversations through a one-way mirror, Penelope and Max develop genuine feelings for each other.
+When Max sees her face, he is shocked—but not frightened—and accidentally triggers the camera.
 Regretful of his attempts to exploit Penelope, Max calls off the agreement and destroys the camera.
 Penelope begs him to marry her, promising it will lift the curse, but Max declines.

 Tired of the matchmaking and inspired by Max's conversations about the outside world, Penelope escapes home and journeys out into the city, covering her face with a scarf in public to remain anonymous and secretly selling photos of herself to Lemon to earn money.
-At a bar she frequents, Penelope befriends delivery girl Annie, who takes her on trips around the city.
-After several weeks, Penelope is spotted by her parents, but before they can confront her, she rushes back to the bar, where she faints.
+At a pub she frequents, Penelope befriends delivery girl Annie, who takes her on trips around the city.
+After several weeks, Penelope is spotted by her parents, but before they can confront her, she rushes back to the pub, where she faints.
 Annie removes the scarf to help her breathe and exposes her as the supposedly dead Penelope Wilhern to the other patrons.
 To Penelope's surprise, the public is fascinated and enamored with her, and she becomes an overnight celebrity.